barrucadu/ozymandias/docs/errors.markdown

 [problem details object]: https://tools.ietf.org/html/rfc7807

+## Job has unsatisfiable dependencies

+A job configuration has containers with dependencies which either form a loop, or which reference undefined containers.

+**This could be caused by:**

+- an error in your job configuration
+- a bug in Ozymandias

+**Before reporting an issue:**

+Check that you don't have any typos or loops in your container `depends` specifications.

 ## Podman request returned invalid JSON

 Podman returned a successful response but with an unexpected response